tylew/username/README.md

   * the underscore character
 * It must start with a lower case letter
 * It must contain at least three but no more than 12 characters

-Copy the **zip.sh** file to a file named **username.sh** Edit the **username.sh** file so that it:
-* Contains your name as the author
-* Contains the correct name of the file
-* Displays the rules to the user
-* Prompts to user to type a username
-* Checks to see if the string typed by the user obeys the rules.
-* Prompts the user to try again if it does not.